Lava-Pals/bl-unofficial-docs/content/guides/joints/Hinge Joint Door.md

-> [!CAUTION] This guide has not been updated for patch 4 and may be outdated.
+> [!CAUTION] This guide was written for Patch 3 and may contain outdated information.

 ## This is a simple guide for using joints to create a door!